mojiekevin/computer-graphic-project5/README.md

 assignment link: http://www.cs.cornell.edu/Courses/cs4620/2015fa/assignments/a5/a5_code.html

 The data file provides images as standard references.
+All codes modified in this assignment are in the splines file.

 The result is shown in image.JPG file.